rundeck/docs/docs/learning/howto/vault-integration.md

-# How to integrate Hashicorp Vault
+# Integrate with Hashicorp Vault

 Out-of-the-box, both PagerDuty Process Automation (PA) & Rundeck Community store all the keys and passwords in their own Key Storage using the database backend.
 Many customers prefer to use a central Key Storage server to access all keys and passwords from a single secure location.
 This avoids saving secrets in multiple locations and reduces the risk of key/password leaks.